bufbuild/protobuf-es/docs/src/content/docs/getting-started.md

 title: Getting started
 ---

-This is the fast path into the runtime JavaScript and TypeScript should have had from the start.
-In a few minutes, you will generate plain TypeScript, create a real typed message object, and serialize it with a standard Protobuf plugin.
+Start with the core Protobuf-ES flow: generate plain TypeScript or JavaScript from a `.proto` file, create a typed message object, and serialize it with the same schema.
+The flow uses a standard Protobuf plugin, so it works with the Buf CLI and `protoc`.

 ## Prerequisites